neodrama/github-drama/README.md

 [xenia-canary/xenia-canary/pull/180](https://github.com/xenia-canary/xenia-canary/pull/180)
 * Summary
   * One of developers of Xenia, an Xbox 360 emulator, added an anti-feature that plays loud noises when loading ISO images, together with nagging messages about "piracy".
-  * Said developer revealed to be a Discord janny that happened to get tired of people asking for support without proving an ownership of the game.
+  * Said developer revealed to be a Discord moderator that happened to get tired of people asking for support without proving an ownership of the game.
   * After backlash, the developer nukes his account with other contributors cleaning up the mess later.
 * Journalism
   * [4chan /g/ 94978918 (archive)](https://desuarchive.org/g/thread/94978918/)